Quantum Metrology with Delegated Tasks: Preliminaries

 As a consequence of the stronger bound Eq.~\eqref{eq:tracedistancebound} than what is presented in \cite{shettell2021}, the same proofs presented in \cite{shettell2021} hold in which we show that the bias is bounded by

 and the integrity is bounded by

 where $o$ is the maximum magnitude of the eigenvalues of $O$.
-It follows that, in order for the metrology task to maintain a similar functionality in the cryptographic framework, the bias and integrity must scale appropriately, namely
+It follows that, in order for the metrology task to maintain a similar functionality in the cryptographic framework, the bias and variance must scale appropriately, namely,

 for which we must have that $\varepsilon^2 \leq \nu^{-1}$.
-Note that, depending on the setting one may be prepared to relax this condition - if one is primarily interested in security, one could relax the condition of matching precision scaling.
+Depending on the setting, one may relax this condition, for example, if one is primarily interested in security.
 In our case we will address the question of resources in the strongest case, which is to also match the scaling for accuracy.

 Finally, we combine the soundness of a cryptographic protocol, Eq.~\eqref{eq:soundnessfidelity}, with the restriction on the measurement statistics Eq.~\eqref{eq:tracedistancebound}.
 As was previously mentioned, even if the output of a cryptographic protocol $\rho_\text{out}$ is a quantum state, the bound on the measurement statistics is still valid because of the concavity of the trace-distance under CPTP maps.
-Hence, if a cryptographic protocol with soundness $\delta$ and statistical significance $\alpha$ is used in a cryptographic metrology scheme, for each prepare, encode and measure round, then the bias, Eq.~\eqref{eq:bias}, and integrity, Eq.~\eqref{eq:integrity}, are bounded with $\varepsilon=\sqrt{\frac{\delta}{\alpha}}$.
-Where we have made the assumption that the $\nu$ output states $\rho_\text{out}^{(1)},\ldots,\rho_\text{out}^{(\nu)}$ follow law of large numbers
+Hence, if a cryptographic protocol with soundness $\delta$ and statistical significance $\alpha$ is used in a cryptographic metrology scheme, for each prepare, encode, and measure round, then the bias, Eq.~\eqref{eq:bias}, and integrity, Eq.~\eqref{eq:integrity}, are bounded with $\varepsilon=\sqrt{\frac{\delta}{\alpha}}$, where we have made the assumption that the $\nu$ output states $\rho_\text{out}^{(1)},\ldots,\rho_\text{out}^{(\nu)}$ follow the law of large numbers: